 UC Davis Plant Transformation Facility has previously developed grape transformation technology for 101-14 and 1103P, two important grape rootstocks for the California grape industry.
 This technology can be used to introduce genes into grape for studying rootstock-mediated Pierce's disease resistance strategy.
 However, if rootstock-mediated resistant strategies are to be successful deployed, additional rootstock genotypes will need to be transformed for adequate coverage of the major wine growing regions in California.
-We therefore are testing our grape rootstock transformation technology on eight additional rootstock genotypes including 110R, 3309C, GRN-1, Harmony, Freedom, MGT 420A, 140Ru and Salt Creek.
-If rootstock-mediates resistance proves unsuccessful in conferring durable, commercially viable levels of resistance to the grafted scion, direct transformation to testing the range of rootstocks that we can transform, we are also testing our existing transformation technology on a select group of scions.
-For this proposal, we are testing our transformation protocol to six scion varieties including Cabernet Sauvignon, Chardonnay, Pinot Noir, Zinfandel, Merlot and French Colombard.
+We therefore tested our grape rootstock transformation technology on eight additional rootstock genotypes including 110R, 140Ru, 3309C, Freedom, Harmony, MGT 420A, Salt Creek.
+If rootstock-mediates resistance proves unsuccessful in conferring durable, commercially viable levels of resistance to the grafted scion, direct transformation of scion clones with disease resistant transgenes may be required.
+Therefore as a fallback strategy, in addition to testing the range of rootstocks that we can transform, we also tested our existing transformation technology on a select group of scions including Cabernet Sauvignon, Chardonnay, French Colombard, Merlot, Pinot Noir, and Zinfandel.
+Overall the advances achieved in grape cell biology during this research (somatic embryo formation, suspension establishment and maintenance, long-term storage of somatic embryos, transgene delivery) all are valuable technologies which can have utility for germplasm storage, protoplast isolation and transfection, and gene editing and nanoparticle-mediated delivery of DNA.